-8 Only the headteacher of an academy can suspend or permanently a pupil, and this must be on disciplinary grounds.
-They can also be the acting head teacher, so long as that person has been officially appointed to carry out the functions of the headteacher in the headteacher's absence or pending the appointment of a new headteacher.
+Only the headteacher of an academy can suspend or permanently exclude a pupil, and this must be on disciplinary grounds.

+The acting head teacher can also exclude, so long as that person has been officially appointed, by the DPS team, to carry out the functions of the headteacher in the headteacher's absence or pending the appointment of a new headteacher.

 It does not automatically mean a deputy can stand in if the headteacher is off site for a meeting for example.